oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-15-externalpropertyfilereferences-object.md

 > NOTE 2: Note that `run.conversion.tool.driver` and `run.conversion.tool.extensions` are not separately externalizable.
 Rather, the `run.conversion` property as a whole is externalizable.

 Every externalizable property whose type is shown in the table as "object" **SHALL**, if externalized, be stored in a single external property file.
-In that case, the value of the corresponding property in `externalPropertyFileReferences` **SHALL** be an `externalPropertyFileReference` object ([§3.16](#externalpropertyfilereference-object)) specifying the location of the external property file.
+In that case, the value of the corresponding property in `externalPropertyFileReferences` **SHALL** be an `externalPropertyFileReference` object ([sec](#externalpropertyfilereference-object)) specifying the location of the external property file.

 Every externalizable property whose type is shown in the table as "array" **SHALL**, if externalized, be stored in one or more external property files.
 In that case, the value of the corresponding property in `externalPropertyFileReferences` **SHALL** be an array of zero or more `externalPropertyFileReference` objects specifying the locations of those external property files.